dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 The root set is the initial set of objects for object graph traversal.
 The set usually consists of global variables and/or local variables.

-While it is quite easy to add global variables to the root set, this is much hard for local variables.
+While it is quite easy to add global variables to the root set, this is much harder for local variables.
 For this we need working stack unwinding, Dora needs to examine the active functions on the stack.
 Although we then know all local variables in these functions, there is one more complication: